 ANIMAL WELFARE PROGRAM

 The Animal Welfare Program aims to improve the health and wellbeing of companion animals and improve the overall health and wellbeing of remote Indigenous communities.
-Led by Veterinarian, Dr Emma Kennedy, the East Arnhem Shire Council Animal Welfare Program delivers a range of Vet & Animal Welfare services including education in all East Arnhem communities.
+Led by Veterinarian, Dr Emma Kennedy, the East Arnhem Regional Council Animal Welfare Program delivers a range of Vet & Animal Welfare services including education in all East Arnhem communities.

 To date these services have centred on day-to-day coordination of dog programmes including community vet visits to de-sex dogs, euthanaise unwanted dogs, administer anti-parasitic medicines and undertake minor surgery.

-Although the Shire is committed to providing a level of Vet Services there is a need to ensure that this meets other key community needs with respect to animal control.
+Although the Council is committed to providing a level of Vet Services there is a need to ensure that this meets other key community needs with respect to animal control.
 Strengthening the animal control program through the development of policy that enables the development of formalised animal control has been highlighted as a key need.

 This includes developing appropriate local laws, consulting with community members, exploring options for animal population control, educating community members and developing skills and capacity within communities to support the program.